The true cost of the Google Maps API and how Radar compares

 If you're looking for affordable Google Maps alternatives, Radar might be the best solution for your business.
 Radar pricing is free for up to 100,000 API requests per month, and only $0.50 for every additional 1,000 calls.

-Not only are we cheaper than Google Maps APIs, we also offer better value for your money.
+Not only are we more affordable than Google Maps APIs, we also offer better value for your money.
 Radar supports geocoding, search, and distance APIs with high-quality address and place data.
-We’re also a full-stack platform for location tracking and geofencing, with support for unlimited geofences, polygon geofences, place detection, and more.
+We're also a full-stack platform for location tracking and geofencing, with support for unlimited geofences, polygon geofences, place detection, and more.

 For businesses with high usage levels, Radar’s free limits and cheaper pricing can result in significant cost savings.
 For example, a business with 1 million monthly active users could expect to pay 90% less for Radar's APIs than Google's.